frankaemika/docs/source/tutorial.rst

     });

 The callback provided to the ``robot.control`` will be executed for each robot state received from FRANKA, at :math:`1 KHz` frequency.
 In the above example. the desired velocity is returned ``{{0.0, 0.0, 0.0, omega, omega, omega, omega}}`` during motion.
 When the motion is finished ``franka::Stop`` is returned instead.
-This example uses the default `Joint Impedance` controller, which offers the best performance(and can be used for cartesian motions as well).
+This example uses the default `Joint Impedance` controller, which offers the best performance(and can be used for Cartesian motions as well).

 .. caution::